First Sumatran expedition: Background

 The island of Sumatra is renowned as an excellent source of pepper, and throughout history ships have come to the island to trade for it.
 In 1831, the American merchantman Friendship under Captain Charles Endicott had arrived off the chiefdom of Kuala Batu in order to secure a cargo of pepper.
 Various small trading boats darted back and forth along the coast trading pepper with the merchant ships waiting offshore.
 On 7 February 1831, Endicott and a few of his men went ashore to purchase some pepper from the natives when three proas attacked his ship, murdered Friendships first officer and two others of her crew, and plundered its cargo.

-Endicott and the other surviving members of his crew managed to escape to another port with the assistance of a friendly native chief named Po Adam.
+Endicott and the other surviving members of his crew managed to escape to another port with the assistance of a native chief named Po Adam.
 There they enlisted the help of three other merchant captains who agreed to help him recover his vessel.
 With their help, Endicott managed to retake his ship and eventually sailed back to Salem, Massachusetts.
 Upon reaching Salem there was a general public outcry against the massacre and in response President Andrew Jackson dispatched the frigate under Commodore John Downes to punish the natives for their treachery.

 The Dutch expedition on the west coast of Sumatra of 1831 by the Royal Netherlands East Indies Army was in response to the incident and served as an excuse to annex parts of the Aceh Sultanate.